Pilot (Breaking Bad): Production

 Breaking Bad was created by television writer Vince Gilligan, with the crux of the series being the protagonist's journey into an antagonist.
 Noting how television shows usually kept their main character in the same state to prolong the series, Gilligan said he wanted to make a show serving as a "fundamental drive" towards change.
 He added that his goal with Walter White was to turn him "from Mr. Chips into Scarface."
 The concept of Walt as a meth dealer came to fruition when Gilligan was talking with fellow writer Thomas Schnauz, and they joked regarding their unemployment that the solution was to drive around cooking meth in an RV.

 Gilligan cast Bryan Cranston for the role of Walter White based on having worked with him in "Drive", an episode of the sixth season of the science fiction television series The X-Files, where Gilligan worked as a writer.
-Cranston played an anti-Semite with a terminal illness who took Fox Mulder (David Duchovny) hostage.
+Cranston played an antisemite with a terminal illness who took Fox Mulder (David Duchovny) hostage.
 Gilligan said the character had to be simultaneously loathsome and sympathetic, and that only Cranston could play the part.
 AMC officials were wary of casting Cranston, due to him being mostly known for his comedic roles as Hal on the sitcom Malcolm in the Middle, and for appearances on Seinfeld so offered the role to John Cusack and Matthew Broderick, who both turned it down.
 After seeing Cranston in the X-Files episode, the executives were convinced to cast him.
 For his role, Cranston met frequently with a chemistry teacher to learn about the subject, gained fifteen pounds to reflect the character's personal decline, and had his hair dyed brown to mask his natural red highlights.

 Various actors auditioned for the role of Jesse Pinkman, including Reid Scott, Colin Hanks, and Penn Badgley.
 However, the audition of Aaron Paul for the character, which he himself said was "awful", caught the attention of Gilligan and casting director Dawn Steinberg.
 When Sony Pictures Television refused to hire Paul on the basis that he did not look like a meth dealer, Gilligan told them that he would not make the show if Paul was not picked for the role.
 For the role of Hank Schrader, Gilligan spoke with an actual DEA agent to learn more information on the character.
 Dean Norris, who had a history of being typecast as law enforcement and military-type characters, stated that, "I guess you have a certain look, it's kind of an authoritative law enforcement-type look, and that look is certainly the first thing that people cast you with before you get a chance to do some acting."

 The script was originally set in Riverside, California, but at the suggestion of Sony, which was producing the pilot, Albuquerque was chosen for production due to the favorable financial conditions offered by the state of New Mexico.
 Filming for the episode began on March 6, 2007, concluding after several weeks on March 21.